 - Jan.
 18, 2022: Data finalized and ready for the 2022 assessment process.

 The MPCA has developed a format for an electronic data deliverable (EDD), the Lab_MN, for the submittal of lab data.
 This format is available for all labs to work on and incorporate into their processes.

 The Contractor must develop the capability to provide the analytical data in the MPCA LAB_MN format.
 After the Contract Award, the Contractor should contact the MPCA Contract Representative with questions about this format.

 The Lab_MN, chain-of-custody (COC), and instructions for filling out the COC are posted on EarthSoft’s Lab_MN Files For Minnesota Pollution Control Agency website.
 Please visit the MPCA EQuIS website for additional information about EQuIS and direct any questions to David Vaaler at 651-757-2400.

-The Surface Water Data Template is no longer available for lab data submittals.
-Please use the Field Data Template (Step 3 below) to submit your field data on or before November 1.
+Use the Field Data Template (Step 3 below) to submit your field data on or before November 1.

 The Project and Location forms are referred to as metadata forms.
 Their purpose is to provide information that characterizes data to answer who, what, when, where, why, and how about upcoming data results.

 To complete the metadata forms online, first click on the required form, then at ‘File Download’ choose ‘Save’ and save the form to your desktop.
 Proceed to complete and email the required metadata and data referred to in Steps 1-3 to an EQuIS team member and designated MPCA project manager.